larryhastings/big/README.md

 * Bound inner classes are cached in the outer object, which both provides a small speedup and ensures that `isinstance` relationships are consistent.
-This is an explicit feature, and you're permitted to rely on it.
+This is an explicit feature and you're permitted to rely on it.

    * If you use slots on your outer class, you must add a slot for